GigaOm called OTORIO “the lone outperformer and pioneer” among the IIoT security vendors it analyzed. See why

-COVID-19 did not create Industrial Control Systems (ICS) exposure to the internet - but it may have intensified the process.
+COVID-19 did not create Industrial Control Systems (ICS) cyber security exposure to the internet - but it may have intensified the process.
 As employees began working from home, operational networks had to be opened for remote connection.
 Providing employees, suppliers, and partners access to OT environments was crucial in order to maintain productivity - but it also increased the risk of cyber incidents.

 On Sunday, April 26th, 2020, the Israeli Water Authority reported a cyber attack attempt, targeting the water sector’s Operational Technology (OT) systems in multiple locations over the country.
 The authority, which is responsible for the production and distribution of water, as well as seawater desalination and sewage treatment, advised the local water corporations to change the access credentials of all ICS connected to the internet.
 In case they were unable to do so, the IWA advised them to disconnect the ICS from the internet completely.

 At the time, some researchers suggested that the attack originated from the Gaza Strip.
 According to these reports, the hackers managed to gain access to several controllers after searching for exposed assets on Shodan, a search engine dedicated to finding computers, servers, machines, and devices connected to the internet.

 ICS have been opening up to the internet as part of the Industry 4.0 revolution.
 Internet connectivity allows operators and manufacturers to improve efficiency, decentralize their organizations, and improve profitability.
 This trend had an unpleasant flip-side, as the exposure of ICS to the internet also meant that hackers and cybercriminals could now gain access to them if they were not properly protected.